Porting Your Mortgage

-The most significant advantage of porting your mortgage is because you will not have to go through the trouble of finding a new deal and can continue on the current mortgage rates which have a low-interest rate, early repayment charge, or both.
+The greatest advantage of porting your mortgage is that you will not have to go through the trouble of finding a new deal.
+If your current mortgage is favourable in terms of having a low interest rate or no early repayment charges (or both), you can keep those benefits when you port.

 How does porting work?

-In practice is not different from switching to another mortgage.
+In practice, porting is not very different from switching to another mortgage product.

-The mortgage lender will have a mortgage valuation survey carried out.
-This survey is to determine whether the property you want to buy is an excellent property to lend against.
+The mortgage lender then will carry out a mortgage valuation survey to determine whether the property you want to buy is appropriate to lend against as security.

 Mortgage lenders can refuse to allow you to port your mortgage if you do not meet their affordability criteria.
 Since the Mortgage Market Review Rules were introduced in 2014, some banks have made their lending criteria stricter.